 There is no unified insurance policy in the US.
 Video visits are paid for in all 50 states and the District of Columbia, store-and-forward communications are covered in 25 states, and telephone calls are covered in 34 state Medicaid programs.
-Nevertheless, insurance companies are aware of the trends, and some giants like Aetna, Anthem, Blue Cross Blue Shield, Cigna, and UnitedHealthcare are temporarily covering or waiving telemedicine costs.
+Nevertheless, insurance companies are aware of the trends, and some giants like Aetna, Anthem, Cigna, and UnitedHealthcare are temporarily covering or waiving telemedicine costs.

 Challenge 2.
 Lack of In-Person Contact

 Yes, this can be both a positive and negative factor.
-Some healthcare providers worry about the possible misunderstanding and patients’ mismanagement that can occur due to online care.
+Some healthcare providers worry about possible misunderstandings and patient mismanagement that can occur due to online care.
 Doctors have to trust the data that patients provide them with, and if there are some inaccuracies or gaps, the diagnosis and treatment may be compromised.

 Challenge 3.
 Compliance with Healthcare Authorities and Data Security

-If your application will collect, store, and process the individual data like medical records, insurance or billing information, or any other individual and identifying information, your product should be compliant with HIPAA (Health Insurance Portability and Accountability Act), which is meant to protect the users’ data.
+If your application will collect, store, and process personal data like medical records, insurance or billing information, or any other individual and identifying information, your product must be compliant with HIPAA (Health Insurance Portability and Accountability Act), GDPR (General Data Protection Regulation), and other regulations.

-- The login controls, monitoring process, and the storage of data should all be synchronized.
+- The login controls, monitoring process, and storage of data should all be synchronized;

-- There should be no scope of data leakage or unauthorized access by any third parties;
+- A HIPAA-compliant product must have no scope of data leakage or unauthorized access by any third parties;

-- A compliant telehealth platform should use only secure API frameworks and libraries.
+- A compliant telehealth platform should use only secure API frameworks and libraries;

-- The development is only complete when the data on your telehealth app is HIPPA compliant.
-It prevents data breaches and makes the data exchange more reliable.
+- And the telemedicine app development is only complete when the data on your telehealth app is HIPPA compliant.
+It prevents data breaches and makes data exchange more reliable.

 Challenge 4.
 UI/UX Design

-Usually, telemedicine applications are full of different functions, and their UX is far from satisfactory.
-While applications from e-commerce or social media have plenty of UX patterns, healthcare products don't.
-So creating a user-friendly and intuitive interface could prove to be a difficult task.
+Usually, telemedicine applications are full of miscellaneous functions with less than satisfactory UI/UX.
+While mobile apps from e-commerce or social media have plenty of UX patterns, digital healthcare products don't.
+So, creating a user-friendly and intuitive interface can be difficult.

 MVP for a Telemedicine App

-Finally, we reach one of the most interesting parts of product development.
-We are going to define the functionality set of our potential product.
-Please, keep in mind that it’s not a mandatory instruction, and you can play with the functions depending on your product idea.
+Finally, we have reached one of the most interesting parts of telemedicine app development – defining the features of our potential product.
+Please, keep in mind the following are not mandatory instructions and that you can play with the features depending on your product idea.

-Let's take this product idea as an example: a platform for patients and individual doctors to organize video and text consultations.
+Let's take this product idea as an example: a telemedicine platform for doctors and patients to organize video and text consultations.

 The interface and set of functionalities will vary depending on the user type.
 Hence, we'll have to build different features for patients and doctors.

-The key features of the application could look like this:
+The key features for doctors and patients could look like this:

 Sign Up/Sign In

-That’s the first big step that will introduce your app to the users, so it should be quick and simple.
-We suggest implementing a phone sign-in/sign up in the first version as it helps to make the process easier and confirm identity at the same time.
+Signing up is the first step that will introduce your app to the users, so it should be quick and simple.
+We suggest implementing a phone sign-in/sign-up in the first version as it helps to make the process easier and confirm identity at the same time.

-For patients: name, age, gender, photo, location, and language.
+- For patients: Collect name, age, gender, photo, location, and language.

-For doctors: name, age, gender, photo, location, language, area of expertise, license, intro, types of services available, and prices.
+- For doctors: Collect name, age, gender, photo, location, language, area of expertise, license, intro, types of services available, and prices.

 This information should be able to be edited in the app via the user’s personal profile.
-Lastly, both doctors and patients should have the possibility to delete their accounts and to download all the personal information that is stored in the application.
+Lastly, both doctors and patients should have the possibility to delete their accounts and download all the personal information that is stored in the mobile app.

 Search for a Medical Specialist

-A telehealth app should also have a convenient search engine so that patients can search for the right specialist based on their preferences: location, area of expertise, price, rating, language, or available time slots.
+A telehealth app should also have a convenient search engine so that patients can search for the right specialist based on their preferences.
+Search filters should include location, area of expertise, price, rating, language, and available time slots.

-For more convenient search results, we can implement the sorting functionality so that the users could organize the doctors’ list depending on the price or rating, etc.
+For more convenient search results, implement a search by category so that the users can organize information depending on the price or rating, etc.

-Another feature you may want to consider is making it possible to save the search parameters and track new relevant doctors.
+Another feature you may want to consider is making it possible to save previous search parameters and track relevant doctors.

 Doctors Profiles with Ratings and Reviews

-The patients should be able to look through the detailed information about the doctors, along with other patients' reviews and the doctor's rating.
+The patients should be able to look through the detailed information about the doctors, along with other patients' reviews and the doctor's ratings.